sidharthakumarmalla-lab/sidharthakumarmalla.github.io/README.md

 ---

-# 📂 Featured Projects
+#  Featured Projects

 ---

+##  End-to-End Retail Sales Intelligence Platform
-## 🏬 MS Fabric | SQL | Power BI
+###  MS Fabric | SQL | Power BI
-### End-to-End Retail Sales Intelligence Platform

-Built a modern retail analytics platform using Microsoft Fabric, SQL, and Power BI to automate reporting, process multi-country sales data, and deliver real-time business insights through interactive dashboards.
+This project focused on building a modern retail analytics platform using Microsoft Fabric, SQL, ETL pipelines, and Power BI.
+The goal was to centralize multi-country sales data, improve reporting accuracy, and create interactive dashboards for business decision-making.

-### Key Highlights
-- Developed interactive executive dashboards
-- Implemented SQL-based data transformation
-- Built scalable data pipelines
-- Automated KPI monitoring and reporting
-- Delivered business performance insights

 ### Tools Used
 `Microsoft Fabric` `SQL` `Power BI` `DAX`

+### Here are the questions I was interested in answering:
+- Which countries and product categories generated the highest revenue?
+- How can reporting delays and ETL errors be reduced?
+- Which business metrics should be tracked in real time?
+- How can dashboard performance and query speed be improved?
+### I took the following steps to create my analysis:
+- Built ETL pipelines and processed 60K+ retail records across 6 countries.
+- Designed a Star Schema data model using T-SQL for optimized analytics.
+- Cleaned and transformed raw sales data by handling duplicates, nulls, and schema issues.
+- Developed interactive Power BI dashboards using DAX and Direct Query.
+- Created KPI-focused visualizations for sales, revenue, and profitability analysis.
+### Here are my key takeaways:
+- Improved data reliability and reporting accuracy significantly.
+- Reduced dashboard query time by 35% through optimized modeling.
+- Created a centralized single source of truth for reporting.
+- Enabled faster business decisions with real-time insights.
 ---

 ## 🐍 Python | Excel